-If you go to Southeast Asia, you will certainly taste some variation of the green papaya salad.
+If you go to Southeast Asia, you will certainly taste some variation of this green papaya salad recipe.
 The dish is originally from the region of Isan (Laos and Northeastern Thailand).

 In Thai, it is called Som Tam, which means to “pound the sour”.
 Crispy, fresh, sweet, spicy, sour and umami (natural, please!), a flavourful Thai dish.